How does 4 Paws for Ability meet the needs of children with seizures?

 In addition, children with seizures may be afraid of being alone, sleeping in their own beds, and engaging in activities because they might have a seizure.
 In these instances, dogs can give the children a little courage while helping them maintain their independence.

 However, there are few children who don’t like dogs, and the miracles that occur when children with disabilities enter the playgrounds with their service dogs is amazing.
 The service dog breaks the ice.
-Children will come to pet the dog, and in doing so there is an opportunity to get to know the child and understand her disability rather than avoiding her.
+Children will come to pet the dog, and in doing so there is an opportunity to get to know the child and understand the associated disability rather than avoiding the unknown.

 All Seizure Assistance Dogs at 4 Paws are trained in behavior disruption, which is a skill started in our Autism Program.
 With behavior disruption, the parents have commands to send the dog in to interact with the child.
 Seizure medications often cause behavioral issues, and this skill is a great means of helping your child work though them.

 In addition, some seizure medications cause issues with balance and the dogs are trained, if needed, to help the child during these times by walking beside them with a harness they can hold to help stabilize themselves.
-During the interview and acceptance phase other tasks that may benefit the child may also be identified and trained.
+During the interview and acceptance phase other tasks that may benefit the child may also be identified and planned into the training process.

 Some of our parents have reported that their children have fewer seizures since their dogs entered their homes.
 This is believed to be the result of a reduction in the stress level the children have through the comfort they find in their new companions.